Union annoyed

 Civil servants’ collective agreement: difficult negotiations begin

-The collective bargaining negotiations for the civil service began on Monday under a bad star.
-On the one hand, the economic outlook is poor and on the other, the government no longer has a parliamentary majority.
-Nevertheless, Eckehard Quin, chairman of the public service union, insists that purchasing power will be secured in the long term.
-The employee representatives have already decided to take industrial action - which is also rather unusual.
+The collective bargaining negotiations for the public sector began on Monday under a bad star.
+On the one hand, the economic outlook is poor, on the other, the government no longer has a parliamentary majority and the demand for a zero wage round is on the table.
+The trade union has already decided to take industrial action.

 Large demonstration planned for November 26

-No results are expected from the first round.
-In this respect, it can be assumed that the agreed industrial action will also start.
-Staff and works meetings will be held today, Monday, to provide information about the situation and the next steps.
+Whatever the outcome of the talks, there will be the first major civil servant demonstration in eleven years next week.
+Staff and works meetings were already held today, Monday, to provide information about the situation and the next steps.
 A major demonstration is planned for November 26 in Vienna, exactly on the day before the start of the staff representation elections.

 This article has been automatically translated,